dqu123/suggest.js/README.md

 Javascript autocorrect library built using jQuery.<br>
 Check out <b><i>/example</i></b> for a quick demo of suggest.js!

-<h3>Use cases:</h3>
+### Use cases:
 - Dynamic dictionary search: Get definitions of words or search for words by definition.
 - Translation dictionary: Translate words, viewing definitions before choosing a suggestion.
 - Django ORM Schema Analysis
   - Configure help_text and verbose_name of fields into complex dictionary
   - Map from common names to database column names to facilitate easier queries
-  - For example the Young Stellar Object Database <b>ClassLess</b> uses this module to map from names such as Spitzer to specific database names such as S3p6.
+  - For example the Young Stellar Object Coral (YSOC) uses this module to map from names such as Spitzer to specific database names such as `S3p6`.

-<h2>Dictionary format</h2>
+## Dictionary format
 ```javascript
 // Simple dictionary
 {'word': 'definition', ...}